cf-hq/cf-hq/README.md

 <p>
 ➼<b>About my Works:</b>
   <p>
-    I believe that creativity is meant to be shared. <b>See something you like in my repositories?
+    I believe that creativity is meant to be shared, and Github is an open source site anyway. <b>See something you like?
 Feel free to use it in your own codes.</b> Anything I make will be under the <a href="https://choosealicense.com/licenses/mit/">MIT License</a> unless otherwise stated.
-A text file of a project's license can be found in root directory of the corresponding repository.
+For your protection, a text file of a project's license can be found in root directory of the corresponding repository.
   </p>
 </p>